UST-QuAntiL/qc-atlas/README.md

 Build the project and deploy the WAR file located at `org.planqk.atlas.war/target` to Tomcat.

+Make sure you have an accessibly Postgres database and configure the application correspondingly.

 Prerequisites for the NISQ Analazer components:

 - [SWI Prolog](https://www.swi-prolog.org/) is installed on the machine where the Tomcat runs and the Path is configured correspondingly